Airbnb reports huge loss in first time out as public company

 Airbnb faces challenges, including opposition from hotels.
 Some cities have stepped up restrictions on short-term rentals.
 Critics say Airbnb contributes to higher rents and home prices in some markets.
 Some of the company’s hosts aren’t just sharing their homes, they are turning them into businesses catering to tourists, reducing the supply of housing for local residents, according to some researchers.

 Before the release of financial results, the company’s shares fell 9.1% to close at $182.06.
-They were little changed in after-hours trading.
+They rose less than 1% in after-hours trading.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.